Threat Sharing

 A: When you see an incident posted and shared by a fellow member of a community, you can easily begin an investigation to determine potential risk to your firm by selecting the Investigate option.
 You will be prompted to add the criteria, target users, duration, and other details to be used as part of the investigation.

-For more information, go to How to Edit, Investigate, Share, or Delete an Incident.
+For more information, go to .

 A: No. Community membership is limited to employees of organizations that have registered to the platform.
 Once an organization has registered, all registered users of that organization are eligible to participate, if they choose to do so.